-Archive Server Cor figuration Wizard Welcome Click Next.
-Root folder Do one: Accept the default location for the archive server root folder.
-Change the location by doing one of the following: Click Browse and browse to a folder.Type the path.
+Welcome Click Next .
+Root folder Root Ioidei 1.
+Do one: Accept the default location for the archive server root folderChange the location by doing one of the following: Click Browse and browse to a folder.Type the path.
 If the folder you specified does not exist, you are asked if it should be created.
 The root folder path is assigned the name Archives , which is used when setting up or attaching to a file vault from the View Setup wizard on a client.
-You must include the root folder and its subfolders (i.e., file vault archives) in the daily backup routines.
-2. Click Next .
+You must include the root folder and its subfolders (i.e. file vault archives) in the daily backup routines.
+2. Click Next.
 Admin password 1.
 Type and confirm a password for the Admin user.
 The Admin user account is assigned full administrative rights to file vaults.
 Admin can create users, set up workflows, delete files, etc. It is the only user present in a newly created file vault.
 You can change the password at any time using the Archive Server Configuration tool.
 2. Click Next.
 SQL user login and password Type the login information for the SQL user who will communicate with the file vault databases hosted on the SQL Server.
 You can use the SQL Server system administrator user sa .
-If you specify an SQL user with low permissions on the SQL Server, this user will be assigned db_owner access to any new file vaults created.
+If you specify an SQL user with low permissions on the SQL Server, this user will be assigned db_owner access to any nev file vaults created.
 2. Click Next.

-Archive Server Configuration Wizard Security To define the Windows user accounts that are allowed access to this archive server, by select the accounts under Available users and groups and click the arrow pointing to Administrative access or Attach access .
-Available users and All local users and groups found on the system are listed by default. groups To add domain accounts to the list: Adminis access Attach Click Find User or Group.
+Archive Serv ver Configuration V Vizard Security this archive serv indows user accounts that are allowed access to ver, by select the accounts under Available users d click the arrow pointing to Administrative ch access .
+Available users and All local users and groups found on the system are listed by default. groups To add domain accounts to the list: Click Find User or Group.
 In the Find User or Group dialog box, search for additional user or group accounts.
 To add a domain group, for example, type domain\groupname and click OK.
 Administrative access Provides sufficient access to create new file vaults, or remove, attach, or upgrade existing file vaults on this archive server.
 When you create a file vault, enter the username and password of an account added to this section.
 Attach access Provides sufficient access to attach to existing file vaults managed by this archive server.
 When you create a file vault view or connect to a file vault, enter the username and password of an account added to this section.